 Teenagers are not wild animals.
 They are not stupid or incapable of understanding things.
 They are not useless without WiFi, and they are definitely not interested in anything adults have to say (or in having a clean bedroom).
 What teenagers are is undefinable.
-Go ahead and ask them: they will tell you they don't know, and they don't want anyone to slap a label on them.
+Go ahead and ask them: they will tell you they don't know, and they definitely don't want anyone to slap a label on them.

 Parenting is hard, yes.
 So is being a teenager.
 The P.E. locker room can be a terrifying place when you are 15 ...and so can the dinner table if your report card isn't what your parents expect.
 Teens have one job: to figure out who they are and learn how to function as that person in the world.
 When things are messy at home or at school, it gets even more complicated.
-Throw in some confusion about sexual orientation, peer pressure, the huge number of decisions teens are expected to make about their future, added to everyone's expectations of them, and it is easy to understand how teens and tweens can experience shame, fear, anger, confusion and frustration--all of which distract from what their parents care the most about: doing well in school and staying out of trouble.
+Throw in some confusion about sexual orientation, peer pressure, the huge number of decisions teens are expected to make about their future, on top of everyone's expectations of them, and it is easy to understand how teens can experience shame, fear, anger, confusion and frustration--all of which distract from what their parents care the most about: doing well in school and staying out of trouble.

 Like most parents, I have indeed said, "I was a teenager once myself and I remember what it was like".
 The reality though, is that was then and this is now.
 Things have changed.
 A lot.
 Technology has made gratification and access to information (as well as bullying, validation, and harsh judgment) instantaneous, school has more pressure and homework, parents have less time, things happen faster/sooner, families break apart and reconstitute themselves more often than than the L.A.
 Dodgers, and the traps into which a teenager can fall and lose their way are easier than ever to stumble into.